Boosting Search Engines with Interactive Agents: Learning to Search

-This means it is possible to upgrade accessible terms to exact matches if they also occur in the ideal result set; and to exclude accessible terms if they are not present in the ideal results.
+During the search for an optimal session, it is possible to use accessible terms $w_t$ as additional keywords, or in combination with exact match (`+'), or weight boosting (`$\scriptstyle\wedge$'), if they also occur in the ideal result set ($w_t\in\Sigma^{\uparrow}_t$); and to exclude $w_t$ (`-') if they are not present in the ideal results ($w_t\in\Sigma^{\downarrow}_t$).
+As in Rocchio algorithm, this is meant to bring the query closer to the relevant documents and farther away from the irrelevant ones.
 We have found experimentally that this leads to a good trade-off between the quality of Rocchio expansions and the search effort to find them.
-The search for sequences of Rocchio expansions is done heuristically.
-Details can be found in \S\ref{sec:synth-data-episodes} and the Appendix.
+We call a sequence of Rocchio expansions a \emph{Rocchio session}.
+Table~\ref{tab:episode_example_bake} illustrates a Rocchio session for the query 'who won season 2 great british baking show', based on the experimental setup described in Section~\ref{sec:experiments}.